-The construction of a linear motor is the same as a rotary motor but opened up and flattened out.
+The construction of a linear motor is the same as a rotary three-phase motor but opened up and flattened out.
 Configuring a servo drive for a linear motor is identical to configuring a drive for a rotary motor.

 A linear motor is made up of permanent magnets alternating in polarity and a moving carriage with three phases of coils.
 The direction of current through these coils magnetizes the phases north or south, which pulls or pushes it along the motor track respectively.

 Applications Compared to Linear Actuators

 Linear motors are not the only way to achieve linear motion control.
 In many cases, the same motion can be achieved using a rotary motor and a ball-screw or a linear actuator.
 Ball-screws and linear actuators are typically much less expensive than linear motors, so some might ask:

 Why use a linear motor instead of a ball screw or linear actuator?

 Short answer: Linear motors are for fast motion, accleration and very high accuracy.
 Ball screws and linear actuators are for high force and lower cost.

 As we have seen, a linear motor is constructed the same as a brushless rotary motor, but flattened out.
 When used in an application the load is attached to the carriage that moves along the permanent magnets.
 Since there is no gearing this is a direct-drive system giving it incredible responsiveness and speed with no backlash.
 The disadvantage is the force is limited by the strength of the magnetic forces and the amount of power that can be carried by the motor coils.